Skip to main content

 Why these two differ

-The most material structural difference between these two funds is investment approach.
-The Smart Europe ESG ETF (Smartshares) is a single-holding wrapper: 99.91% of its portfolio sits in the iShares MSCI Europe ESG Screened UCITS ETF, giving investors passive, rules-based exposure to European equities filtered through an ESG screen.
-The Aurellan Global Shares Fund, by contrast, holds individual global equities directly — Meta Platforms, Alphabet, Nvidia, and Apple feature among its disclosed top positions — suggesting an actively managed or at minimum a stock-selection-driven strategy with broader geographic reach than the Europe-only mandate of Fund A.
+The most material structural difference is investment approach: the Smart Europe ESG ETF (Smartshares) is a single-holding wrapper that invests 99.95% of its assets in the iShares MSCI Europe ESG Screened UCITS ETF, giving investors passive, rules-based exposure to ESG-screened European equities.
+The Aurellan Global Shares Fund, by contrast, holds individual global equities directly — its disclosed top positions include Meta Platforms, Alphabet, Nvidia, and Apple — suggesting an actively managed, geographically broader mandate.
+Geographic scope alone is a fundamental distinction: one fund is Europe-only; the other is global.

-Always verify fee, return, and portfolio data against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Always verify all figures against each fund's current product disclosure statement and latest quarterly fund update on FMA Disclose before relying on this comparison.

 What's different at a glance